Skip to main content

 A strike on Baalbek in the east killed the director of Dar al-Amal university hospital and six colleagues, the health ministry said late Friday.

-UN peacekeepers in south Lebanon have reported being fired on numerous times, blaming both Israel and "non-state" actors.
+NNA also reported strikes in the south of the country, where UN peacekeepers have reported being fired on numerous times, blaming both Israel and "non-state" actors.

 On Friday, Rome said Hezbollah was probably behind rocket fire that lightly wounded four Italian peacekeepers.